 If a class is small enough, the teacher will probably have all students participate in the seminar.
 Having a few students function as observers can help immensely in the debriefing process as they are able to notice things that participants may not notice.
 It can also be helpful to have tutors or other teachers function as observers and give feedback after the seminar.

-These are photos from a Socratic Seminar led by AVID-trained honors English teacher Amy Rosewall at Shakopee West Junior High School.
+These are photos from a Socratic Seminar led by AVID-trained honors English teacher Amy Rosewall at Shakopee West Middle School.
 The students discussed their thoughts on several questions regarding the book the class was asked to read, which was titled "The Outsiders."
 The students completed the pre-work the day before then participated in the Socratic Seminar the following day.